jessegmeyerlab/proteomics-tutorial/manuscript.md

 After protein biosynthesis, enzymatic and nonenzymatic processes change the protein sequence through proteolysis or covalent chemical modification of amino acid side chains.
 Post-translational modifications (PTMs) are important biological regulators contributing to the diversity and function of the cellular proteome.
 Proteins can be post-translationally modified through enzymatic and non-enzymatic reactions _in vivo_ and _in vitro_ [@doi:10.1093/database/baab012].
-PTMs can be reversible or irreversible, and they change protein function in several ways, for example by altering substrate–enzyme interactions, subcellular localization or protein-protein interactions [@PMID:33826699; @PMID:24217768].
+PTMs can be reversible or irreversible, and they change protein function in multiple ways, for example by altering substrate–enzyme interactions, subcellular localization or protein-protein interactions [@PMID:33826699; @PMID:24217768].

 More than 400 biological PTMs have been discovered in both prokaryotic and eukaryotic cells.
 There are many more chemical artifact PTMs that occur during sample preparation, such as carbamylation.
 These modifications are crucial in controlling protein functions and signal transduction pathways [@PMID:23887885].
-The most commonly studied and biologically relevant post-translational modifications include ubiquitination (Lys, Cys, Ser, Thr, N-term), succinylation (Lys), methylation (Arg, Lys, His, Glu, Asn, Cys), disulfide bonds (Cys-Cys), oxidation (any amino acid, but especially Met, Trp, His, Cys), phosphorylation (Ser, Thr, Tyr, His), acetylation (Lys, N-term), glycosylation (Arg, Asp, Cys, Ser, Thr, Tyr, Trp) and lipidation [@DOI:10.1042/BCJ20220251].
+The most commonly studied and biologically relevant post-translational modifications include phosphorylation (Ser, Thr, Tyr, His), glycosylation (Arg, Asp, Cys, Ser, Thr, Tyr, Trp), disulfide bonds (Cys-Cys), ubiquitination (Lys, Cys, Ser, Thr, N-term), succinylation (Lys), methylation (Arg, Lys, His, Glu, Asn, Cys), oxidation (especially Met, Trp, His, Cys), acetylation (Lys, N-term), and lipidations [@DOI:10.1042/BCJ20220251].

-Post-translational modification of a protein can alter its function, activity, structure, spatiotemporal status and interaction with proteins or small molecules.
+Protein PTMs can alter its function, activity, structure, spatiotemporal status and interaction with proteins or small molecules.
 PTMs alter signal transduction pathways and gene expression control [@PMID:28656226] regulation of apoptosis [@PMID:23088365; @PMID:11368354] by phosphorylation.
 Ubiquitination generally regulates protein degradation [@PMID:16738015], SUMOylation regulates chromatin structure, DNA repair, transcription, and cell-cycle progression [@PMID:26601932; @PMID:29079793], and palmitoylation regulates the maintenance of the structural organization of exosome-like extracellular vesicle membranes by [@PMID:30251702].
 Glycosylation is a ubiquitous modification that regulates various T cell functions, such as cellular migration, T cell receptor signaling, cell survival, and apoptosis [@PMID:22288421; @PMID:18846099].
 Deregulation of PTMs is linked to cellular stress and diseases [@doi:10.1038/s41570-020-00223-8].

-Several non-MS methods exist to study PTMs, including in vitro PTM reaction tests with radioactive isotope-labeled substrates, western blot with PTM-specific antibodies and superbinders, and peptide and protein arrays [@PMID:11062466; @PMID:12323352; @PMID:35613471].
+Several non-MS methods exist to study PTMs, including in vitro PTM reaction tests with colorimetric assays, radioactive isotope-labeled substrates, western blot with PTM-specific antibodies and superbinders, and peptide and protein arrays [@PMID:11062466; @PMID:12323352; @PMID:35613471].
 While effective, these approaches have many limitations, such as inefficiency and difficulty in producing pan-specific antibodies.
 MS-based proteomics approaches are currently the predominant tool for identifying and quantifying changes in PTMs.